Management consulting: Criticism

 Management consultants are sometimes criticized for the overuse of buzzwords, reliance on and propagation of management fads, and a failure to develop plans that are executable by the client.
-As stated above management consulting is an unregulated profession so anyone or any company can style themselves as management consultants.
+As stated above, management consulting is an unregulated profession; anyone or any company can style themselves as management consultants.
 A number of critical books about management consulting argue that the mismatch between management consulting advice and the ability of executives to actually create the change suggested results in substantial damages to existing businesses.
 In his book, Flawed Advice and the Management Trap, Chris Argyris believes that much of the advice given today has real merit.
 However, a close examination shows that most advice given today contains gaps and inconsistencies that may prevent positive outcomes in the future.

 Ichak Adizes and coauthors also criticize the timing of consultant services.
 Client organizations, which are usually lacking the knowledge they want to obtain from the consultant, cannot correctly estimate the right timing for an engagement of consultants.
 Consultants are usually engaged too late when problems become visible to the top of the client's organizational pyramid.
 A proactive checkup, like a regular medical checkup, is recommended.
 On the other side, this opens additional danger for abuse from disreputable practitioners.